wp-plugins/wp-imageflow2/readme.txt

 Contributors: Bev Stofko
 Donate link: http://stofko.ca/wp-imageflow2-wordpress-plugin/
 Tested up to: 2.9.1
-Version: 1.3.1
+Version: 1.4
 Requires at least: 2.8.4
 Tags: picture, pictures, gallery, galleries, imageflow, coverflow, flow, image, images, flow, lightbox

-WordPress implementation of the picture gallery ImageFlow with Lightbox effect.
+WordPress implementation of the picture gallery ImageFlow with Lightbox popups.
 Uses either the built-in Wordpress gallery or an uploaded directory of images.
 Displays simple thumbnail list if Javascript is disabled.

 == Description ==

+** Version 1.4 contains significant changes and should be considered beta at this time. **

 Display nice looking ImageFlow galleries within posts and pages.
 Link each image to either a Lightbox preview or an external URL.
+The Lightbox pop-up supports cycling through all the photos - left/right arrows appear when hovering over the photos.

 There are two ways to insert a WP-ImageFlow2 gallery:

 1. Use the built-in Wordpress gallery use the shortcode [wp-imageflow2]
 2. Upload your pictures to a subfolder and use the shortcode [wp-imageflow2 dir=SUBFOLDER]

-IF YOU ARE UPGRADING FROM 1.2.6 OR PRIOR, YOU MUST EDIT YOUR GALLERY SHORTCODES:

-* Use [wp-imageflow2] instead of [gallery]
-* Use [wp-imageflow2 dir=SUBFOLDER] instead of [wp-imageflow2=SUBFOLDER]

 You can configure the background color, text color, container width and choose black or white for the scrollbar.